 Remote working skills became at once desirable in March of 2020, when COVID forced offices nationwide to close.
 Now that many employers are embracing remote work, it’s a good idea to include any work-from-home skills on your resume.
 Look closely at the job description to see if the company mentions any remote work collaboration tools like Google Docs, Asana, Trello, etc. Include these keywords on your resume where applicable.

-We all know the importance of a compelling headline in 2020.
-How would you would describe yourself to a recruiter in fewer than ten words?
-A well-crafted resume headline will help you frame your resume and catch the eyes of busy recruiters.
+We all know the importance of a compelling resume headline in 2021.
+How would you describe yourself to a recruiter in fewer than ten words?
+A well-crafted headline will help you frame your resume and catch the eyes of busy recruiters.

 It’s possible your resume could include outdated language that implies your industry knowledge is also a bit dusty.
 Look for anything that stands out and replace it with industry keywords, especially if they are listed in the job description.